Salvatore Ferragamo appoints Maximilian Davis as new Creative Director

 Salvatore Ferragamo has appointed Maximilian Davis as its new Creative Director.

-Davis will officially helm the Florentine fashion house starting 16 March 2022.
-The appointment is certainly well-deserved: A graduate from London College of Fashion, he founded his eponymous brand in 2020, which immediately international recognition.
+Born in Manchester, England, Maximilian will officially helm the Florentine fashion house on 16 March 2022.
+The appointment is certainly well-deserving.
+A graduate from London College of Fashion, he founded his eponymous brand in 2020, which immediately international recognition.

 View this post on Instagram

-Speaking on his appointment, Maximilian explained that he is deeply honoured to be joining the brand.
-“I am grateful for the opportunity to build on the rich and profound heritage of the house,” said Davis.
+Speaking of his appointment as the new Creative Director at the house of Salvatore Ferragamo, Maximilian explained that he is deeply honoured to be joining the brand.
+“I am grateful for the opportunity to build on the rich and profound heritage of the house,” he says.

 “Ferragamo represents a dedication to timeless elegance and sophistication that I find incredibly inspiring.
 I’m looking forward to articulating my vision, elevated by the codes of Italian craftsmanship, quality, and innovation”.